The previous post in this series is:

 Now, there could be other people born before and/or after the named son.
 However, the year in which this son was born can’t be adjusted more than a year (due to the “rounding” errors listed above).
 So, Seth was born 129-131 years after Adam was created.
 We don’t know his birthDAY, but we do know his birth YEAR: 130.

-There’s one other special note in the case of Adam: the text points out that the son was born in Adam’s image (to contrast with Adam himself, who was created, and created in the image of God.
+There’s one other special note in the case of Adam: the text points out that the son was born in Adam’s image (to contrast with Adam himself, who was created in the image of God.